Axiologic/SwarmShape/README.md

 * each view and each controller have a model
-* automatic persistence for models (to JSON) with embedded or transient properties
+* automatic persistence for models (to JSON) with control: embedded or transient properties
 * add arbitrary expressions in html attributes:  value="@user.name == 'John'"
 * if you know JQuery, you learn to create a new controller in 10 minutes
 * clear architecture, you start from views and models and discover your code
-* automatically creates controllers as declared in views
+* automatically insantiate controllers (declared in views)
 * events model that get transmitted in the controllers hierarchy that mimics the DOM structure
 * intuitive event model for auto-computed properties in models and for chains.
 Compact multiple,related events for speed and soundness.
 * VERY GOOD error handling, showing stack info, type information,etc (wprint, eprint, esprint, etc)